introkun/GeminiBot/INSTALLATION.md

 -   `TELEGRAM_BOT_TOKEN`: Your Telegram bot token from BotFather.
 -   `GEMINI_API_TOKEN`: Your Gemini API key from Google AI Studio.
 -   `GEMINI_MODEL`: The Gemini model to use (e.g., `gemini-flash-latest`).
--   `AUTHORIZED_USER`: Your Telegram user ID to restrict bot access.
+-   `AUTHORIZED_USER`: A comma-separated list of your Telegram user IDs to restrict bot access.

 ### Deployment with Docker